FHantke/brave-browser-wiki/Fingerprinting-Protection-Mode.md

-*This article is also available here: https://community.brave.com/t/all-about-fingerprinting-protection-mode*
+*This article is also available here but less up to date: https://community.brave.com/t/all-about-fingerprinting-protection-mode*

 ## What is Fingerprinting Protection?